Dai Qing: Early life as a journalist

 In 1966, Dai Qing graduated from the Harbin Military Engineering Academy (哈爾濱軍事工程學院), predecessor of National University of Defense Technology.
 After graduation, she furthered her studies in Japan to become an oil engineer, and she was also trained as a missile engineer.
 In the same year, she worked as an engineer in a top secret plant which specialized in intercontinental missiles.
 After working as an engineer, she started her career as a writer/news reporter.

 She was noticed in 1969 when the Guangming Daily published her short story which depicted the plight of a husband and a wife separated during the Cultural Revolution.
-As a result, she joined the Chinese Authors Association (中國作者協會) in 1982.
+As a result, she joined the China Writers Association in 1982.
 After publishing the short fiction, "Pan" ("盼"), she was paid high tribute as an author.

-She then became a reporter for the Guangming Daily (光明日報) (Enlightenment Daily) and she remained as a columnist from 1982 to 1989.
-Dai was the first Chinese journalist to announce the views and points of dissidents — people such as astrophysicist Fang Lizhi (方勵之), who held different political views.
+She then became a reporter for the Guangming Daily and she remained as a columnist from 1982 to 1989.
+Dai gained attention when she published a series of interviews with China's leading intellectual.
+She was the first Chinese journalist to announce the views and points of dissidents — people such as astrophysicist Fang Lizhi.

 At that time, Dai was a dedicated patriot.
-She once said that she would die if Mao Zedong (毛澤東) needed her to do so—but after three to five years, she gradually changed her stance.
+She once said that she would die if Mao Zedong needed her to do so—but after three to five years, she gradually changed her stance.
 Dai wanted to understand her community and the lives of ordinary citizens through the eyes of a journalist.
 She hoped to be able to contribute to the community.
+She was described as a supporter a Neoauthoritarianism in 1988 whereby China's hope for freedom and democracy lies with an enlightened autocrat; although she agreed with the idea in principle, she said that "China's tragedy is that we have no such new authoritarian."

 Dai has a quixotic style of sudden asides in her writing, which may occasionally confuse the reader.
 At times, her biting sarcasm may be lost on those not intimately acquainted with China's political and journalistic culture.

+Dai investigated and published works on some of the ignored figures in the history of communist China such as Wang Shiwei and Chu Anping.